mattvaughan/xyz-cloud/README.md

 This does not add the web hook to the Github repo, so you'll need to do that manually.
 Alternatively, you can just click `New Build` to kickoff the deployment.

 You should be able to see the application runing in EKS now!
-Grab the URL of your application from the Buildkite pipeline annotation, and checkout the endpoints `/Message` and `/swagger`.
+Grab the URL of your application from the Buildkite pipeline annotation, and checkout the endpoint `/Message`

 # Other Notes
 - After terraform apply, configure `kubectl` to interact with EKS: